proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

   - .Supply its Template and OrderNo using the SelectUsingTemplate and SelectUsingOrderNo

 -
-  - .Supply its display number using the SelectUsingDisplayNoattribute.
+  - .Supply its display number using the SelectUsingDisplayNo attribute.

 - .If you wish to automatically receipt all items on the order then